- B.S. in Psychology and Biology, Oklahoma State University

-- M.S.
-Linguistics, University of New Mexico
+- M.S. in Linguistics, University of New Mexico

-- Ph.D.
-Psychology, Oklahoma State University
+- Ph.D. in Psychology, Oklahoma State University

 The fundamental theme motivating my academic career has been language and neurodevelopmental disorders.
 As a PhD student at Oklahoma State University, I studied hemispheric processing for language and bilingualism.
 For my postdoctoral training I switched from human based research to using animal models.
 As a postdoctoral fellow, I made a novel discovery of a sex difference in the expression of a gene known to be directly involved in language and brain development, FOXP2.
 I found this sex difference to be present in both humans and in rats.
 In addition to my research, I have over ten years of teaching experience in the classroom with students ranging from high school to the graduate student level.

 As a new member of the Virginia Tech School of Neuroscience, my laboratory will focus on understanding two fundamental questions: 1) how genes and sex hormones contribute to the development of the neural circuits responsible for higher cognitive functions such as language, and 2) what drives the sex difference in neurodevelopmental disorders such as autism?
 In order to address these questions, the laboratory will employ several techniques including rodent behavioral assays, cell culturing, and molecular biology.
 My teaching and mentoring goals are designed towards the development of a learning environment that fosters and inspires the future generation of scientists.